FREQUENTLY ASKED QUESTIONS

 In 2011, LagosPhoto featured forty-two local and international photographers with the theme ‘What’s Next: Africa’s Hidden Stories’.
 Other events included an amateur photography competition, a creative design fair, an exhibition of photographs from the Nooderlicht Festival showcasing archival works by Malick Sidibé and JD ‘Okhai Ojeikere, a family day and picnic at Muri Okunola Park, and photographic development workshops for young children.
 The festival has attracted the attention of international media, such as NRC Handelsblad, ZAM Magazine, Reuters, Geurnica, GUP Magazine, Vanguard, The Guardian, and Wings, among others.

-The upcoming 2012 edition of LagosPhoto is entitled “Seven Days in the Life of Lagos” and will document seven aspects of the life in the city over seven days, including but not limited to religion, architecture, culture, nightlife, economy, government, and infrastructure.
+The 2012 edition of LagosPhoto was entitled “Seven Days in the Life of Lagos” and documented seven aspects of the life in the city over seven days, including but not limited to religion, architecture, culture, nightlife, economy, government, and infrastructure.

 When will the exhibition take place?

-LagosPhoto is a month long festival, beginning with the grand opening ceremony on October 13, 2012.
+LagosPhoto is a month long festival, beginning with the Grand Opening Ceremony on October 26, 2013.
 The exhibition and outdoor venues will be open to the public throughout the festival’s run.

-The festival is organized by LagosPhoto and sponsored by Etisalat and Eko Hotel & Suites.
-Partners of LagosPhoto include KISS Photo-Me Group and SKYSNAP.
-LagosPhoto is additionally supported by Porsche, Martini, Bacardi. and The Speos Photography Institute.
+LagosPhoto is organized by LagosPhoto Foundation and sponsored by Etisalat and Eko Hotel & Suites.
 The festival is financed through corporate sponsors and individual donations through the Friends of LagosPhoto membership group.
-To join Friends of LagosPhoto, please see more information at www.lagosphotofestival.com.
+To join Friends of LagosPhoto, please contact Wunika Mukan at firstname.lastname@example.org.

 What is the festival’s theme and how is it decided?